Abernaughty/git-maber/memory-bank/productContext.md

 3. **Performance First**: Ensure fast loading times and smooth interactions despite the addition of dynamic features.

-4. **Accessibility**: Maintain high standards of accessibility for all users.
+4. **Accessibility**: Maintain high standards of accessibility for all users, following WCAG 2.1 AA guidelines.

 5. **Progressive Enhancement**: Ensure core content is available even if JavaScript is disabled, with enhanced features for modern browsers.

+6. **Consistency Through Design System**: Maintain visual and interaction consistency through a comprehensive design system.

+7. **Component-Based Architecture**: Build the interface using reusable, well-tested components for maintainability and scalability.

 ## Success Metrics
 - Increased time spent on the portfolio site